sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-09-primer-chapter12.md

 const Type *ptr = new const Type(args);         // const object can be allocated;
-                                                // must be initialized Type * p1 = new (std::nothrow) Type;            // hanlding memory exhaustion
+                                                // must be initialized Type * p1 = new (std::nothrow) Type;            // handling memory exhaustion
 ```
-- by default, if `new` is unable to allocate the request storage, it throws an exceptionf of type `std::bad_alloc`
+- by default, if `new` is unable to allocate the request storage, it throws an exception of type `std::bad_alloc`
     * if you want to prevent `new` from throwing an exception, try to use **placement new** which lets us pass additional arguments to `new`
     * if you pass `std::nothrow` to `new`, `new` will return a `nullptr` if the allocation failed